Groomer Humor Contributions to PetGroomer.com:

-When you growl at your hair dresser to insure you get your moneys worth.
+When you growl at your hairdresser to ensure you get your money’s worth.
 Submitted by Gina Miller

-When your morning coffee has hair on it and you just blow it off and drink from the cup anyway.
+When your morning coffee has hair on it, you just blow it off and drink from the cup anyway.
 Submitted by Nymsam15

-You know your a groomer when you riding in your car and see someone walking their dog, and start fantasizing what haircut you would give it.
+You know you’re a groomer when you ride in your car and see someone walking their dog and start fantasizing about what haircut you would give it.
 Submitted by Betheyne Joyce Arp

-You wish to buy an item from a catalogue and you say “This will cost 3 dogs.” and you never think of the actual cash cost.
+You wish to buy an item from a catalog and say, “This will cost three dogs.” you never think of the actual cash cost.
 Submitted by Rhonda Wise

 From Melissa Lawson, TX:

 - You make kissing noises to get your child’s attention.

 - Your daughter says, “I just got a bath; now I smell as good as the dogs.”

 - You are saving the photo of your child sleeping in the dog kennel for blackmail.